 The electrolytic process generates the minor wastewater flows identified as electrolytic building vacuum pumps and cooling tower blowdown.
 These wastewaters are essentially neutral pH and do not contain organic compounds.
 Handling of magnesium and chlorine generates cast machine cooling water, cooling tower blowdown, and chlorine plant water wash column.
 The water wash column wastewater is acidic.

-US Magnesium has substantially completed construction of and is in the process of finalizing permiting its lithium carbonate production process that will be located on the western side of the existing magnesium production plant, which is within the Retrofitted Waste Pond containment area.
+US Magnesium has substantially completed construction of and is in the process of finalizing permitting its lithium carbonate production process that will be located on the western side of the existing magnesium production plant, which is within the Retrofitted Waste Pond containment area.
 The new production plant will reprocess cell salt (also referred to as “smut”) to recover lithium carbonate.
 The plant will produce two byproduct solids: filter cakes and two primary wastewater streams.
 One wastewater stream, consisting of dilute solution of magnesium, calcium and iron brine from backwashing ion exchange beds will be recycled to the front of the process and used as digesting water.
 The estimated volume of this wastewater stream is about 70,000 gallons per day (gpd) with a maximum intermittent flow of about 200 gallons per minute (gpm).
 The second wastewater stream will consist of a high purity sodium and potassium chloride brine that US Magnesium intends to recycle to its solar evaporation ponds (100,000 gpd or 70 gpm on average) that will be used in solar evaporation.
-There will also be area washdown water that will be routed to the Current Waste Pond.
+There will also be area wash-down water that will be routed to the Current Waste Pond.

 Permitted Facilities